sam-the-tutor/mongo-2FA-demo/README.md

-# Node.js-Register-Login-App
+# :heart:  Node.js-Register-Login-2FA-App. :heart:

-This is a user login and registration app using Node.js, Express, Mongoose, EJS and express-sessions.
+This is a user login and registration app using Node.js, Express, Mongoose, EJS and express-sessions to implement 2FA.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes. :heart:
+Create an account and login to access the processes running on your computer.
+2FA is implemented by sending an OTP to your phone number.
+Once the phone number is verified,a user can create or delete folders and files from tne computer.

 ### Prerequisites